wisp92/pokered/README.md

 Don't like the non-vanilla changes?
 Prefer only the bugfixes and AI improvements?
 Want a codebase from which to launch your own rom hack?
 Then the [Lite branch](https://github.com/jojobear13/shinpokered/tree/lite) is what you want.
 Head on over and start compiling.

+Download the IPS patch file of the version you want and apply it to its respective USA rom.
+Always apply patches to a fresh USA ROM or else strange glitches will occur.

+Important Note: If you are using a save file from a previous version, you might be blocked by invisible walls upon loading the game.
+To fix this, you must use the Softlock Warp detailed below to teleport back to Palette Town.

+Notice: V1.11 and 1.12 have a memory leak with the Select button.
+		Please update either of these to version 1.13 or later to fix the problem and prevent data corruption.

+Notice: V1.14 beta might crash upon loading a save from a previous patch.
+		To prevent this from happening, save outside in Palette Town.
+		This is an optional patch for now as it currently fixes miniscule game oddities

 Title Screen
 ![Title Screen](/screenshots/bgb00001.bmp?raw=true)